MuhammadAwon/backyard-projects/bnomialml-questions/relu-advantages.md

 ## Let's take a look at the correct answer.

-The first thing we need to do is remember that ReLU is a linear function that outputs the input directly if is positive or outputs zero otherwise:
+The first thing we need to do is remember that ReLU is a linear function that outputs the input directly if it is positive or outputs zero otherwise:
 `f(x) = max(0, x)`

 The first choice argues that ReLU saturates around extreme values, which is incorrect.
 Other activation functions like *sigmoid* saturate around `0` and `1`, and *tanh* around `-1` and `1`, but ReLU works differently.